-Literacy Content Block for Grades Two and Three: English-Medium Classrooms
+Literacy Content Block for Kindergarten: English-Medium Classrooms

-The following Literacy Content Block for English-medium classrooms in grades two and three is intended to guide literacy instruction based on local context and children's identified assets and assessed needs.
+The following Literacy Content Block for English-medium classrooms in kindergarten is provided to guide literacy instruction based on local context and children's identified assets and assessed needs.
 The block reflects an intentional approach to literacy that promotes carefully sequenced initial instruction, appropriate practice and reinforcement, intervention as necessary, and meaningful application in English language arts (ELA) and other subjects.
 The block is organized into four areas of literacy and language instruction: Language, Foundational Literacy Skills, Integrated Reading and Writing, and Comprehensive English Language Development (ELD).
-Included are recommended time allocations totaling 120 minutes of instruction, during which literacy is the central focus of attention.
-Texts and topics from other curricula in grades two and three (e.g., science, history-social science) can be purposefully incorporated into literacy instruction to teach and apply the California Common Core State Standards (CA CCSS) for ELA/Literacy in connection with standards from other subjects.
+Included are recommended time allocations totaling 60-90 minutes of instruction, depending upon the length of the instructional day, during which literacy is the central focus of attention.
+Texts and topics from other kindergarten curricula (e.g., science, history-social science) can be purposefully incorporated into literacy instruction to teach and apply the California Common Core State Standards (CA CCSS) for ELA/Literacy in connection with standards from other content areas.
 Oral and written language development underpin all areas and are addressed in each.
-All instruction should include integrated ELD when children identified as English learners (EL) are involved in learning activities.
+All instruction should include integrated ELD when children identified as English learner (EL) students are involved in learning activities.
 Illustrative strategies are indicated with the initialism iELD.
 See the section Comprehensive ELD for definitions of integrated and designated ELD (dELD).